 Kevin Miguel Garcia- A Queer Unicorn

 Kevin Miguel Garcia (he/him/his) a queer creative unicorn if there ever was one!
-Kevin is the genius behind, A Tiny Revolution podcast, which talk about the intersections of sexuality, faith, and race among other topics.
-He is blogstrong, celebrating three years of blogging at (http://www.thekevingarcia.com/) And he recently launched an educational youtube channel.
+Kevin is the genius behind, A Tiny Revolution podcast and the curator of The Kevin Garcia.
 He is literally changing the conversation between the church and the queer community.
 Cheers to you Kevin.

 How do you identify?